ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 ---

 > At some point in their career, developers come accross the need to work with security certificates.
-This article describes how to setup Let's Encrypt, retrieve a certificate, renew it automatically and how to use the certificate in a Java application for TLS communication.
+This article describes how to setup Let's Encrypt, retrieve a certificate, renew it automatically and use the certificate in a Java application for TLS communication.

 # Table of contents
 1. [Certificate Authorities and Let's Encrypt](#certificate-authorities-and-lets-encrypt)